 What's the best soundbar?

-A full surround setup is the premium solution to bad sounding televisions, but if you're short on space (not to mention budget) then a soundbar offers a very decent compromise.
-Plus, these days higher-end soundbars will also include the latest and greatest audio technologies like Dolby Atmos and DTS:X.
+Of course a full surround setup is the premium solution to bad sounding televisions, but if you're short on space (as well as budget) then a soundbar offers a good compromise.
+More than that, these days higher-end soundbars will also include the latest and greatest audio technologies like Dolby Atmos and DTS:X. So it’s not like you’re getting a sub-standard experience, just a different one.

-Design is also important, with some models able to sit in front of your TV on a stand while others may need a separate shelf, or to be wall mounted.
-However, whatever your budget, there are some cracking good acoustic upgrades to be had that can give your TV the sound it deserves.
+Design is also important, with some models able to sit in front of your TV on a stand while others may need a separate shelf, or to be mounted up on the wall.
+But whatever your budget, there are some cracking good acoustic upgrades to be had that can give your TV the sound it deserves.

 1. Samsung HW-MS650 Soundbar